ianremmler/lit/README.md

 [Doggerel](https://github.com/ianremmler/dgrl) format.

 Some [scripts](https://github.com/ianremmler/lit/tree/master/scripts) are
 included to enable complex queries from the command line.
+Using shell command substitution, the syntax looks a bit like Lisp.
 For example, to list the issues that are open and either assigned to user bob or have priority greater than 1:

 ```
+# Note: 'lit id' returns ids of open issues
+lit list $(andl $(lit id) \
-((lit id with assigned bob; lit id greater priority 1) | lit-or; \
+                $(orl $(lit with assigned bob) \
- lit id without closed) | lit-and | lit list
+                      $(lit greater priority 1)))
 ```